mm6/InternetOfThingsCourse/Weeks/week7.md

 ## Topics

-+ Week 7 is our student presentation week.
-We will also review material on smart cities, flow based programming (FBP), and edge analytics.
++ This is the final exam week.
+The final will be a closed notes and closed web Canvas exam.
+Final Exam Scheduled for Thursday 12/15/2022 01:00PM	HBH 1004

 ## Slides